mscarey/AuthoritySpoke/docs/guides/template_strings.rst

 floating point number, not a string to be parsed.

     >>> three_children = Comparison(
-    ...     content="the number of children in ${taxpayer}'s household was",
+    ...     content="the number of children in {taxpayer}'s household was",
     ...     sign="=",
     ...     expression=3)
     >>> str(three_children)
-    "that the number of children in ${taxpayer}'s household was exactly equal to 3"
+    "that the number of children in {taxpayer}'s household was exactly equal to 3"

 The numeric expression will still be available for comparison methods like :meth:`~nettlesome.predicates.Comparison.implies`